 - Issues – creates a list of issues, links to drawings

-- Checklists – you can list by trade, per task or by team and attach images.
+- Checklists – you can list by trade, per task, or by the team and attach images

 - Tasks – manage individual issues, link to drawings

-Ashwin Ramesh thinks the model navigation assist in field visualization of final product.
+Ashwin Ramesh thinks the model navigation assist in the field visualization of the final product.

 Ultimately the market will determine which of these new tools are embraced by the industry but their release shows how BIM has become engrained into the entire AECO lifecycle.